169 Cablegram From Stuart To Department Of Trade

 view of his dark horse ambitions.

 (b) He would ask Ushiba to facilitate Takasaki talks in Australia.

-I said that, if all that he had said was true, then it seemed to me that:
+I said that, if all that he had said was true, then it seemed to

 (a) Kono had to be brought to heel;